What is Amsterdam’s April weather like?

 Erratic weather, from day to day and sometimes hour to hour.

-Book your Amsterdam museums, excursions and activities ahead of time:
+During the month of April lots of tourists visit Amsterdam.
+Book skip-the-line tickets, museums, excursions and activities ahead of time:

 Queen’s Day King’s Day Weather